-7.3.
-GHG REDUCTION PROJECTS
+7.3 GHG REDUCTION PROJECTS

-To continuously reduce GHG emissions the following is a sample of projects across Irving.
-Operations within the Supply Chain assess potential projects for decarbonization or productivity improvement (fuel efficiency) as part of the annual budgeting process.
+Operations within the Supply Chain assess potential projects for decarbonization or productivity improvement (fuel efficiency) as part of the annual budgeting process and to identify opportunities to reduce GHG emissions.
 Initiatives are included in the budgeting process as they may require capital and impact operating costs.
-The ESG Steering Committee collects the various projects and initiatives annually.
-Upcoming projects are listed in Table 7.1.
+The ESG Steering Committee members collect the various projects and initiatives annually.Upcoming projects are listed in Table 7.1.